HG CHISSELL, FoundeR & CHIEF EXECUTIVE OFFICER

 H.G.
 Chissell is also the Managing Director of Advanced Energy Agency, a consulting services firm that provides consulting, market strategy, stakeholder facilitation and full media services.

-Jessica (Jess) Lang is the Enterprise Success Manager for Advanced Energy Group (AEG).
+Jessica (Jess) Lang is the Director of Operations for Advanced Energy Group (AEG).
 Jess manages AEG’s Sponsorships, Operations, Marketing, and Fellowship program.

 Since joining AEG in March 2020, Jess has managed and deployed 75+ virtual and in-person Stakeholder Challenges across the US, including Puerto Rico and the Caribbean.
 Jess has organized and supported the success of 500+ Task Force Leaders to achieve 122 quarterly milestones, and 23 12-month solutions.
 Jess has convened 4,200+ leaders to attend AEG events.